nightshiftjs/nightshift-core/README.md

 A plugin can rely on the availability of other plugins at runtime.
 However, it is recommended not to make a plugin explicitly dependent on another plugin, so different versions or implementations of the same plugins can be combined.

+## Demo
+Discover what you can do with NightShift in this [demo](https://github.com/nightshiftjs/nightshift-demo)!

 ## Utilities
 The NightShift core object provides some utilities.